-The Montana Indian Tuition Waiver is available to Montana residents who are at least one-quarter American Indian and demonstrate financial need.
-Documentation must be provided to be considered.
+The American Indian Tuition Waiver is available to Montana residents who are at least one-quarter American Indian blood or are enrolled members of a state of federally recognized Indian tribe which is located within the boundaries of the State of Montana.
+Students must also demonstrate financial need.
 For more information contact the MSU Office of Financial Aid at (406) 994-2845.
 Information and the application for the Indian Tuition Waiver can also be found on the Montana University System Fee Wavier website.

 Native American Non-Resident Tribal Homelands Scholarship Program

 Montana State University located in Bozeman, Montana, offers a "Tribal Homelands" Program that will allow a limited number of eligible Native American Students to qualify for a waiver of approximately $13,825 per year.
 THSP is open to non-resident Native American new freshmen and transfer students who are interested in attending MSU in the Fall of 2014 and whose tribal affiliation once called the Montana area their "Homelands."
 For further information see our Tribal Homelands Scholarship worksheet or contact Heather Wofford - MSU Minority Representative; email@example.com; 1-888-MSU-CATS, direct 406-994-1983.

 In addition to the University Admissions Standards, athletes must meet NCAA Big Sky requirements and MSU requirements for athletic financial assistance.
 Contact Intercollegiate Athletics, P.O.
 Box 173380, Montana State University, Bozeman, MT 59717-3380, (406) 994- 4221 for information about athletic opportunities.